University of Girona

 Its real origin dates back to its creation in 1446, but it was reestablished as a new university in 1991.
-As of 2021, it consists of several campus and buildings across Girona: Montilivi, Barri Vell, Centre, and Parc Científic i Tecnològic.
+As of 2021, it consists of several campuses and buildings across Girona: Montilivi, Barri Vell, Centre, and Parc Científic i Tecnològic.
 A fifth campus, Campus de Ciències de la Salut, was proposed some time ago.
 Since its founding, the university has had five presidents (rectors): Josep Maria Nadal i Farreras, from 1991 to 2002, Joan Batlle i Grabulosa from 2002 to 2005, Anna Maria Geli from 2005 to 2013, Sergi Bonet Marull from 2013 to 2017 and Joaquim Salvi since 2017 (still in office).

 Organization

 Partnerships and strategic alliances

 The UdG has partnered with other universities and research centers (including the University of the Balearic Islands and University of Perpignan Via Domitia) to create the Pyrenees-Mediterranean Cross-Border Research and Higher Education Group (PRES-PM).

 The UdG has joined forces with the University of the Balearic Islands, the Catalan Institute for Water Research and the Consejo Superior de Investigaciones Científicas to create the Campus d'Excel.lència Pirineus-Mediterrània (CEI-PM).

 It is a member of the Florence Network for Nursing and Midwifery and the Vives Network.